opensas/openshift-play2-java-quickstart/README.md

 Updating your application
 ----------------------------

-To deploy your changes to openshift just add your changes to the index, commit and push:
+To deploy your changes to openshift just build your app, add your changes to the index, commit and push:

+    play stage
     git add . -A
     git commit -m "a nice message"
     git push